Aarzoo04/fem-QR_code_component/README.md

 ### The Challenge

-Your challenge is to build out a QR code component and get it looking as close to the design as possible.
+The challenge is to build out a QR code component and get it looking as close to the design as possible.

 Users should be able to: